Edgeberry/.github/documentation/GettingStarted.md

 chmod +x ./install.sh;
 sudo ./install.sh;
 ```
+>[!WARNING]
-Note: several parts of the installation process may take a while with little to no feedback, just make sure you have a stable internet connection, and allow the installer to do its thing.
+>Several parts of the installation process may take a while with little to no feedback, just make sure you have a stable internet connection, and allow the installer to do its thing.

 ## Linking the device to your Edgeberry Dashboard account
 Create an account and log in on the Edgeberry online device management dashboard